manwar/theweeklychallenge/content/blog/perl-regex.md

 A few days ago, `brian d foy`, updated the book to cover `Perl v5.38`.
 The first edition only covered up to `Perl v5.32`.

-Today I am going to talk about the new `${^LAST_SUCCESSFUL_PATTERN}` variable added to `Perl v5.38`.
+Today I am going to talk about the new special variable `${^LAST_SUCCESSFUL_PATTERN}` added to `Perl v5.38`.
 For some reason, I missed this feature when it was first released.
 Normally, I follow the delta page of each release.
 Here is the the [**delta page**](https://perldoc.perl.org/perl5380delta) for `Perl v5.38`, just in case you are looking for it.

 Having read about it in the book, I now have a much better understandings of the `${^LAST_SUCCESSFUL_PATTERN}`.